 Senior Project Manager

-Renee is a freshman at American University majoring in Journalism and Business Administration.
-She is joined the MEANS Team in January as a Grant Writer.
+Renee is a sophomore at American University majoring in Journalism and Business Administration.
+She joined the MEANS Team in January 2019 as a Grant Writer.
 Renee has volunteered with local health centers in her hometown and has previously been a lifeguard for CampDewitt.
 In her free time Renee enjoys reading and watching Netflix.

-Sahana is a sophomore at the George Washington University studying International Affairs and Arabic.
+Sahana is a rising junior at the George Washington University studying International Affairs and Arabic.
 She serves on the planning committee for TEDxFoggyBottom and executive board of the Indian’s Student’s Association.
-She joined MEANS in January of 2019 as a Grant Writer.
-In her free time, Sahana enjoys staying active and exploring DC.
+She joined MEANS in January of 2019 as a grant writing intern.
+In her free time, Sahana enjoys going for runs and listening to music.